Regge Trajectories of Radial Meson Excitations: Exploring the Dyson-Schwinger-- Bethe-Salpeter Approach: Numerical methods and results

-Another issue is the discrepancy of calculated and experimental values of excitations, e.g.\ in the pion channel.
-Instead of disputing the impact of mixing effects, we take our calculated values and check the arising Regge trajectories for linearity, see Fig.~\ref{fig:4} for an example with apparently linear trajectory.
 Some survey is exhibited in Fig.~\ref{fig:5}, where a few $0^-$ states are depicted (left column) and the Regge slope parameters as well as a linearity measure are displayed too (right column).
 In that study, we freeze in $a = \omega^5 D $ and vary the parameter $\omega$.
 As known, the ground state masses are kept constant under such a variation, but evidently the excited states depend on $\omega$, even up to a disappearance of certain states, e.g.\ $\pi$ and $\bar s s $.
-The slope changes with $\omega$, while the linearity is strikingly good.
-This is in contrast to the $1^{--}$ channel (not displayed; for details cf.~\cite{Greifenhagen:2016xx}), where, at fixed values of $\omega^5 D$, also the ground states vary with changing $\omega$; linear Regge trajectories are hardly accessible within the preferred parameter range adjusted to $0^-$ states.
+The slope changes with $\omega$, while the linearity is strikingly good in the depicted parameter range.
+This is in contrast to the $1^{-}$ channel (see Fig.~\ref{fig:6}) where, at fixed values of $\omega^5 D$, also the ground states vary with changing $\omega$; linear Regge trajectories are hardly accessible within the preferred parameter range adjusted to $0^-$ states, cf.\ also~\cite{Mojica:2017tvh}.
+One reason is the appearance of very narrow states, similar to the 3rd/4th excitations in Fig.~\ref{fig:2}.
+The other reason is the large nonlinearity measure in some cases or both obstacles together, see Fig.~\ref{fig:6}.
+Nevertheless, when taking the averaged energy of the narrow double states and count these as one state, we do see some Regge type behavior for certain parameter ranges.

+Despite the poor agreement of (radial) excitations with experimental data, evidenced in Table I in both the $0^-$ and $1^-$ channels, we emphasize the occurrence of the linear (Regge) trajectories w.r.t.\ the count label $\tilde n$ as proxy of the proper radial quantum number $n$ in the pseudo-scalar channels, thus extending the analysis of \cite{Fischer:2014xha,Kubrak:2014ela} towards radial excitations.
+It remains to be checked whether the Marris-Tandy kernel helps improving the excitations in the vector channel towards establishing a linear Regge pattern, at least qualitatively.